douglascayers/nashvillesfdc-testing-on-the-platform/README.md

 ## Scenario

-This app includes a Process and Trigger on the Account record, and a Lightning Web Component on the Account record page that makes an http callout to a web service to retrieve and display that company's stock prices.
+This app includes a Process and Trigger on the Account record, and a Lightning Web Component on the Account record page.

 When the account's rating becomes "Hot" or "Cold", then the process posts a message to Chatter.